Kenshiro-28/MAGI/README.md

 # MAGI

-MAGI is an advanced chatbot powered by open-source large language models, offering an AI solution accessible to everyone.
-MAGI is designed to run efficiently on consumer-grade hardware and features a plugin system that enables Internet browsing, remote operation through Telegram and image generation.
+MAGI (マギ) is an advanced AI system powered by open-source large language models.
+It operates through a conversational interface and is designed to run efficiently on consumer-grade hardware.
+It features a plugin system that enables Internet browsing, remote operation through Telegram and image generation.

 ## Configuration